 When this scheme began in April, you weren’t allowed to do any work for your employer while on furlough.
 Now that the scheme has been extended to the end of October, there have been some changes.

 From August, the employer is expected to pay a proportion of the furloughed wages and the employee is now able to do some work for the employer.
-It is not clear exactly how this will work yet but the general opinion is that the employee will do whatever hours or work are available for which the employer will pay as normal with any shortfall still coming from the furlough scheme - but this has not yet been confirmed.
+This means that the employee will do whatever hours of work are available, for which the employer will pay as normal, with any shortfall still coming from the furlough scheme.

 Am I eligible to go on furlough?